-She’ll listen for hours and hours about your worries and your fears.
-She’ll sit with you while you cry.
-She’ll drink wine with you and come running to meet you at Starbucks whenever you need her.
-She’s your BFF and she’ll be there for you during your divorce.
-But, there’s one more thing she might do, and God bless her, she’s just trying to help: she’ll lie.
+But, there’s one more thing a really good friend might do, and God bless her, she’s just trying to help: she’ll lie.
 Why?
 Because she wants to avoid you any further pain.
-So, beware: here are 5 lies divorced women hear from their girlfriends.
+So, beware.
+Here are 5 lies divorced women hear from their girlfriends.

-3. You’ll be married again before he is.
+Not true in most cases.
 Men cannot be alone for two minutes.
-He will have a girlfriend very soon, and then she will become his wife.
-And according to the latest statistics, he could end up in the 77% of second marriages that end.
-You just take your time and date and have fun and meet new, interesting people.
+He will have a girlfriend very soon.
+She may even become his second wife quicker than you can say prenup.
+Not your concern.
+You just take your time and date if you want and have fun and meet new, interesting people.
 It will happen for you, too.
 (If that’s what you want.)

 People always say “a true friend is an honest friend.”
 I believe that to be true.
-But I’ve seen the best of friends tell these lies because they desperately want to see their girlfriend heal and be happy.
+But I’ve seen the best of friends tell these lies because they desperately want to see their girlfriend happy.
 I have also said to my very best friends, “Please be honest with me.”
-That’s when the truth really comes out.
-It can be brutally painful, but in the end, it’s better!
-HONESTLY!
+It can be brutally painful, but in the end, I would rather know the truth.

-Just live your own life, focus on your kids and your career, and your health.
+Try to just live your own life, focus on your kids, your career, and your health.
 And as time goes on, and you hear things about your ex, you won’t care so much.
-And your friends won’t have to lie to you anymore, because the vulnerable, insecure, divorced girl will eventually blossom, and when your ex comes up in conversation, you’ll find yourself breezing over that subject and moving on to what’s happening with YOU!
+And your friends won’t have to lie to you anymore because the vulnerable, insecure, divorced girl will eventually blossom, and when your ex comes up in conversation, you’ll find yourself breezing over that subject and moving on to better things to talk about.